 She is the most senior committee member of the association and plays a pivotal role in ensuring that our association retains it’s cultural and traditional values.
 Our association has high respect for her as she continues to teach and share with members aspects of our Fijian Indian cultural identity.

-Shilpa Sharlene Kumar is the Youths Ambassador for AIFAV.
+Shilpa Sharlene Kumar is the Project liaison Officer for Kids with Additional needs for AIFAV.
 She is an inspiration to many and has achieved numerous goals in her life.
 Through her hard work and determination she been awarded with prominent titles in Australian beauty pageants and her most recent achievement was being selected as the National finalist for Miss Teen Australian Galaxy Pageant 2018 held at the Gold Coast.
 Shilpa has also taken part in MIQ south Asian Beauty Contest in 2017 and won the Most courageous and Gorgeous award.
 She also took part in MMG 2017 where the Chief Judge was former miss world Sushmita Sen. Shilpa has performed as a Model in international events such as Chirag Wadhwani Comedy Show and Shreya Ghoshal live in Concert.

 Shilpa won the title of Miss Style Icon of 2019 at the Vibrant Events annual awards night.